Nauman3S/Rust-Starter/README.md

 ### Installation <a name = "installation"></a>

-A step by step instructions on installing and configuring Rust on Ubuntu 20.04.
+A step-by-step instructions on installing and configuring Rust on Ubuntu 20.04.

 ### Installation on Ubuntu 20.04 in WSL2